pal03377/master-thesis/thesis.typ

 // - The Feedback Processing endpoint directly generates new feedback suggestions for all submissions of an exercise.
 // - The Feedback Suggestions endpoint finds the stored suggestions, applies an additional filter to the list of suggestions and returns them.
 // - The Submission Selection endpoint is currently not supported.
 Compared to other modules that need to process submissions first, ThemisML generates new feedback suggestions whenever new manual feedback is added to the database.
 When queried for feedback suggestions, it consults its database, applies additional filters to pre-existing suggestions, and returns the refined list.
-Currently, ThemisML does not support the submission selection endpoint.
+Currently, ThemisML does not support the submission selection endpoint because there is no mechanism to find the "best" submission to assess next.
+This might be a useful addition to ThemisML in the future.
 We will describe the two main endpoints for feedback processing and feedback suggestions in more detail in the following sections.

 // Feedback Processing in Detail: ThemisML performs the following steps to generate new feedback suggestions based on incoming manual feedback: